 - Business planning: A financial model quantifies the business plan in number and comes up with the corresponding cash flow projections over the next 5 years or more.
 A financial model, therefore, lies at the heart of any good and meaningful business plan and goes beyond a pure next year’s budget.
 Many times, the term “Business Plan” actually refers to the 5-year financial projections.

-- Scenario analysis: Doing business comes with risks and any business plan scenario will be subjective representing the views of the author.
-For this reason, it’s important to understand the sensitives of the model towards its assumptions and think about the worst and best-case scenario which can happen.
+- Scenario analysis: Doing business comes with risks and any business plan scenario will be subjective, representing the views of the author.
+For this reason, it’s important to understand the sensitivities of the model towards its assumptions and think about the worst and best-case scenario which can happen.

 - Obtain the bank’s view: A bank focuses on specific financial ratios which are important in any lending scenarios.
-Normally these are Debt/EBITDA ratios, Debt/Equity ratio and debt service coverage ratios.
+Normally, these are Debt/EBITDA ratios, Debt/Equity ratio, and debt service coverage ratios.
 Besides, the bank will also require some collateral to protect their downside.
-A financial model can project these financial ratios and therefore allow profound insights how to best present a business plan to the bank.
+A financial model can project these financial ratios and therefore allow profound insights on how to best present a business plan to the bank.

 So, with this list, we hope that we were able to give you some good reasons why it’s worth to develop a financial model.
 If you think that we missed to point out something, please feel free to tell us by giving us a comment below.